About Tokyo Tech

 In April 1924 the School acquired the current site in Ookayama and began construction of temporary buildings.

-In 1929 the School obtained the status of a degree-conferring university and was renamed Tokyo Institute of Technology.
+In 1929, the School obtained the status of a degree-conferring university.
 Plans were made at this time to improve the Ookayama Campus in accordance with the Earthquake Reconstruction Project for national universities.
 Two buildings constructed from this time, the Main Building and the Chemical Analysis Building (West Building 1), are still in use today.

 Construction of the Main Building was started in 1931 and completed in 1934 after a second-phase of construction.
 Tokyo Tech's Campus Reconstruction Department designed this magnificent building in the center of Ookayama Campus.
 It is an SRC (steel reinforced concrete), three-storied structure with a total floor space of 24,269 m2 including a basement and a tower.
 The building initially housed the president's office, the Institute's library, lecture rooms and various meeting rooms.